Jim Shooter: Defiant and Broadway Comics

-2000–2010s
+2000–2025

 In 2003, Jim Shooter joined custom comics company Illustrated Media as creative director and editor in chief.

 In 2005, former Marvel Comics letterer Denise Wohl approached Shooter to create Seven, a series based on the Kabbalah.
-Writer Shooter created a team of seven characters, one from each continent, who are brought together in New York because they share a higher consciousness.
+Shooter created a team of seven characters, one from each continent, who are brought together in New York because they share a higher consciousness.
 The project, which was to be self-published by Wohl, was announced at the 2007 New York Comic Con, to debut in July of that year, and was projected to "evolve into television and film projects, video games, blogs, interactive Q&A, animation, trading cards, apparel, accessories, [and] school supplies."
 Wohl was to donate a portion of her proceeds to the "Spirituality for Kids Foundation."
-Only the first issue of the series has been published.
+Only the first issue of the series was published.

 In September 2007, DC Comics announced that Shooter would be the new writer of the Legion of Super-Heroes vol. 5 series, beginning with issue #37.
 Shooter's return to the Legion, a little over 30 years from his previous run, was his first major published comic book work in years.
 Shooter co-created the new Legionnaire Gazelle with artist Francis Manapul while on the title.
 His run on the series ended with issue No. 49, one issue before the book was canceled.

 Shooter was hired by Valiant Entertainment, a company that bought Valiant's intellectual property in a bankruptcy auction of Acclaim Entertainment, to write from the end of 2008 into the summer of 2009.

-In July 2009 Dark Horse Comics announced at the San Diego Comic-Con International that Shooter would oversee the publication of new series based on Gold Key Comics characters from the Silver Age of Comic Books, such as Turok, Doctor Solar, and Magnus: Robot Fighter, and write some of them as well.
+In July 2009, Dark Horse Comics announced at San Diego Comic-Con that Shooter would oversee the publication of new series based on Gold Key Comics characters from the Silver Age of Comic Books, such as Turok, Doctor Solar, and Magnus: Robot Fighter, and write some of them as well.
 Valiant sued Shooter over his moving to write the Gold Key characters for Dark Horse as they expected to get the rights and that he interfered with their ability to license the Key characters by indicating that he would write them for Dark Horse.
 As of January 2010, Valiant had given up the lawsuit against Shooter.
 He subsequently wrote the relaunched Magnus: Robotfighter, Turok and Dr. Solar series as well as Mighty Samson, another Gold Key character (that had not been picked up by Valiant Comics), for Dark Horse, beginning in 2010.

-As of 2017, Shooter still works as consulting editor and freelance writer for custom comics company Illustrated Media.
+In his last years, Shooter worked as consulting editor and freelance writer for custom comics company Illustrated Media.